dali-lab/build/milestones/week05/high-fidelity-mockups.md

     * [Unsplash.com](unsplash.com) for free high-quality photos
     * Provide your own / from your partner

+If designing for mobile, it's great to actually see your work on the device!
+Download the Figma or Sketch Mirror app on your phone to view your designs on your device and make sure text sizes/button clicking areas are optimal.

 **Teamwork and Feedback**: the more solid your style guide is, the better time you'll have in splitting up pages to divide and conquer.
 Don't be afraid to over-share your progress (especially half-baked ideas) to stay on the same page with the other designer(s).
 1. Consolidate your designs into **ONE (1) Figma project**.
 This means one URL, one link, one source of truth for all designs and designers on the project.
 This will help with file management, comments, and with Zeplin.